rparikh16/Data-Analysis-Project---Group-12/Deliverable 3/README.md

 Our group decided to conduct an experimental analysis to find out if there were other factors that impact mortgage delinquency(target).
 We considered 7 other factors(features) such as the mortgage arrears rate, real disposable income, labour force participation rate, real median household income, unemployment rate, consumer price index, and the average value of new loans.

 # Data Sources:
-We gathered our data from the CMHC website https://www.cmhc-schl.gc.ca/en/professionals/housing-markets-data-and-research/housing-data/data-tables/mortgage-and-debt https://www.cmhc-schl.gc.ca/en/professionals/housing-markets-data-and-research/housing-data/data-tables/housing-market-indicators
+We gathered our data from the Canada Mortgage and Housing Corporation website https://www.cmhc-schl.gc.ca/en/professionals/housing-markets-data-and-research/housing-data/data-tables/mortgage-and-debt https://www.cmhc-schl.gc.ca/en/professionals/housing-markets-data-and-research/housing-data/data-tables/housing-market-indicators